google/flax/docs/flip/1009-optimizer-api.md

 tx = optax.chain(
     optax.trace(decay=0.9, nesterov=False),
-    optax.scale(-0.1),
+    optax.scale_by_schedule(lambda step: -get_learning_rate(step))
 )

 optim = optax_optimizer(tx)
 ```

+Remarks:

-The only difference is that the Optax udpate function returns a transformed
+- The only difference is that the Optax udpate function returns a transformed
   gradient and the updated optimizer state (which makes them composable), so we
   apply this to the parameters in a final step and return the updated parameters
   and optimizer state.
+- We can use a `get_learning_rate()` that returns the learning rate depending on
+  the step number when defining the Optax gradient update transformation.
+Above
+  code illustrates how this can be a drop-in replacement for [previous Code],
+  where this update function already exists (notice how we need to invert the
+  sign because we add the gradient update to the parameters).
+See also [Optax
+  #20](https://github.com/deepmind/optax/issues/20) for an ongoing discussion
+  about scheduling hyper parameters.

 ## Multi Optimizer
 [Multi Optimizer]: #multi-optimizer